JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 ## Julia Standard Library {#sec:standardlibrary}

-Julia has a **rich standard library** that ships with *every* Julia installation.
+Julia has a **rich standard library** that is available with *every* Julia installation.
-Contrary to everything that we have seen so far, e.g. types, data structures and filesystem; you **must import standard library modules into your environment** to use a particular module or function.
+Contrary to everything that we have seen so far, e.g. types, data structures and filesystem; you **must load standard library modules into your environment** to use a particular module or function.

-This is done with the `using` keyword:
+This is done via `using` or `import`.
+In this book, we will load code via `using`:

 ```julia
 using ModuleName
 ```

-Now you can access all functions and types inside `ModuleName`.
+After doing this, you can access all functions and types inside `ModuleName`.

 ### Dates {#sec:dates}

 Knowing how to handle dates and timestamps is important in data science.
-As we said in *Why Julia?* (@sec:why_julia) section, Python's `pandas` uses its own `Datetime` type to handle dates.
+As we said in *Why Julia?* (@sec:why_julia) section, Python's `pandas` uses its own `datetime` type to handle dates.
 The same is true in the R tidyverse's `lubridate` package, which also defines its own `datetime` type to handle dates.
-Julia doesn't need any of this, because it has all the **date stuff already baked into its standard library, in a module named `Dates`**.
+In Julia packages don't need to write their own dates logic, because Julia has a dates module in its standard library called `Dates`.

-To begin, let's import the `Dates` module:
+To begin, let's load the `Dates` module:

 ```julia
 using Dates